byhemechi/ballmouse/docs/blog/Flying Bird/2019-05-21-flyingbird_progress1.md

 author: Joon Suh
 date: 2019/05/21
 ---
-# Flying Bird Day 1
+# Flying Guy Day 1
 On the first day of development, we created a basic prototype of the game.
 A large portion of the essential features were implemented, the player controller, pipe generation, and scoring was implemented.